MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/assoc.md

 Displays or modifies file name extension associations.
 If used without parameters, **assoc** displays a list of all the current file name extension associations.

 > [!NOTE]
-> This command is only supported within cmd.exe and is not available from PowerShell.
+> This command is only supported within cmd.exe and is not available from PowerShell.<br>
+> <br>
+> The command interpreter [cmd.exe](cmd.md) does not recognize this command if Command Extensions are disabled.

 ## Syntax